By Michael Lanza

 But in numerous trips backpacking, dayhiking, and climbing there over the years, I’ve discovered that other corners of Yosemite are equally spectacular if not as well known, including the Grand Canyon of the Tuolumne River, Clouds Rest, Red Peak Pass, Matterhorn Peak and Matterhorn Canyon, Burro Pass, Mule Pass, Benson Lake, and Dewey Point, among many.

-I know Yosemite’s unique wilderness permit system very well, and I’ve helped many readers plan a backpacking trip in Yosemite—including helping some obtain a permit after they had failed applying on their own.
+I know Yosemite’s unique wilderness permit system very well and I’ve helped many readers plan a backpacking trip in Yosemite—including helping some obtain a permit after they had failed applying on their own.
 Go to my Custom Trip Planning page to see how I can do that for you.

-See my e-guides to three amazing multi-day hikes there.
+See my e-books to three amazing multi-day hikes there.

 Explore the Wind River Range

-See the Best of Zion National Park
+See the Glorious Southern Sierra in Sequoia National Park

 While many backpackers heading for the High Sierra point their compass at Yosemite and the John Muir Trail—creating enormous demand for those backcountry permits—far fewer set their sights on areas of Sequoia like where my family backpacked.
 That means it’s an easier permit to get, and the scenery rivals anywhere in the Sierra.

-Apply for a permit on March 1 for a trip during the park’s quota period of late May through late September.
+Apply for a permit up to six months in advance for a trip during the park’s quota period of late May through mid-September.